skip to main content

 To acquire a permit to prune or remove a tree on private property (that is not listed as “Exempt Works” in Councils Tree Management Policy.

-Council aims to complete the application assessment process and issue a permit within a six-week timeframe.
+Council aims to complete the application assessment process and issue a permit within an eighteen week timeframe.
 Delays may occur when Council officers are unable to gain access to inspect the site or where information provided is inaccurate or incomplete.

 If permission is granted, a written permit will be issued by Council.
 This permit will include clear instructions about exactly what type of work can be completed and conditions that need to be complied with.
 Works undertaken outside of the prescribed conditions may constitute to a breach of consent and Council may issue a penalty infringement.